ifoxfoot/fqacalc/README.md

 | 98                   | 95.1-100%     | 98       |

 Cover-Weighted Functions come in two flavors: those that allow duplicate entries and those that don’t.
-Not allowing duplicate species observations works best for calculating plot-level metrics, where each species is counted once along with its total cover value.
-Allowing duplicates work best for transect-level metrics, where repeated plots along a transect may contain the same species.
+Duplicates species observations are not allowed when calculating plot-level metrics, where each species is counted once along with its total cover value.
+Duplicates are allowed for transect-level metrics, where repeated plots along a transect may contain the same species.
+However, when calculating a transect level metric, species that are in the same plot as indicated by the plot_id will be removed.
 As a note, if `allow_duplicates = FALSE` in a cover-weighted function, any duplicated species will be counted once and their cover values will be added together.

 Even if duplicate species are allowed, if a plot id column is indicated using the `plot_id` argument then duplicated species in the same plots will only be counted once and their cover values will be added together.
+(GET RID )

 #### Function Arguments